Lavasa: Use of water resources

 Lavasa will use the same water resources that currently supply Pune, and it is claimed that this move is likely to cause a supply shortage.
-A 2011 report by the Expert Appraisal Committee of the Union Environment Ministry concluded that there will be no impact on Pune's water supply, however.
+However, a 2011 report by the Expert Appraisal Committee of the Union Environment Ministry concluded that there will be no impact on Pune's water supply.

 Orders to halt construction

-For a one-year period from late 2010 to late 2011, construction of Lavasa had to be halted due to orders issued by the Ministry of Environment and Forests.
+For a one-year period from late 2010 to late 2011, construction of Lavasa was halted due to orders issued by the Ministry of Environment and Forests.
 In late 2010, it ordered Lavasa Corporation to halt further construction for not having gathered proper clearances.
 In November 2011, this ministry relented, and construction is no longer impeded by law.
 While grant of an environmental clearance was recommended in May, 2011, Lavasa was only alerted to the fact that clearance was granted on 9 November 2011.

 Accusations of nepotism

 Sharad Pawar, an Indian politician born in the state of Maharashtra, is alleged to have demanded compensation for allowing Lavasa to be constructed.
 When Lavasa Corporation was receiving necessary clearances from the government of Maharashtra, relatives of Pawar had part-ownership of the company developing the project.
 Pawar's daughter and son-in-law had more than 20% ownership between 2002 and 2004, and they later sold their stakes.
 A nephew of his was the chairman of Maharashtra Krishna Valley Development Corporation when it signed off on lease agreements for Lavasa and allowed Lavasa to store water and build dams.